Prostatitis Treatment Specialists in NJ

 Acute Bacterial Prostatitis

 Another type is Acute Bacterial Prostatitis.
 This form is the most easily recognized, because this Prostatitis is due to a sudden bacterial infection with many symptoms present.
-Acute bacterial Prostatitis may occur for a myriad of reasons, including urinary tract infection, a sexually transmitted infection (STI), problems with the bladder, or urinary blockages.
+Acute bacterial Prostatitis may occur for a myriad of reasons, including urinary tract infection, a sexually transmitted infection (STI), bladder problems, or urinary blockages.
 Symptoms include fever, chills, flushing of the skin, weak urine stream, pain or burning with urination, and foul smelling urine.
 Most people with acute bacterial Prostatitis experience some type of symptom.

 Chronic Bacterial Prostatitis